“What if I told you everything you know is a lie.”

 For those of you who are new to the Mandela Effect, below is a video which discusses three worthy examples of this strange paranormal phenomenon.

-The Mandela Effect is truly bizarre: the concept that so many unconnected people, strangers, can remember a nonexistent event so identically to one another.
+The Mandela Effect is truly bizarre: the concept that many unconnected people remember a nonexistent event identically to one another.

-First, it is necessary to clarify what the Mandela Effect, if real, suggests.
-It is, in essence, an effect without a cause: after all, how can a memory be remembered when there was nothing to cause that memory to form in the first place.
+It is necessary to clarify what the Mandela Effect, if real, suggests.
+It is, in essence, an effect without a cause.
+After all, how can a memory be remembered when there was nothing to cause that memory to form in the first place.
 It defies our every perception of reality to merely even entertain the notion that such a fundamental aspect of our knowledge – a clearly recalled memory – is, in fact, not true.

 It is simple, then, to dismiss all Mandela Effects as confabulations: a disturbance of memory, produced by an unconscious fabrication or misinterpretation of oneself or the world.
 Yet, this is a frustrating and reductionist explanation, for there are so many thousands of people who remember the comedian Sinbad starring in a genie movie; who swear to have seen Nelson Mandela’s funeral on television before it happened; who recall Leonardo da Vinci’s painting of “The Last Supper” having goblets in it; and many others.
 Materialistic explanations, limited to our current understanding of the world around us, serve as blanket assertions.
 Such sweeping claims are always dangerous to make: whilst they may at times be correct, more often than not the stance of “it cannot be because it cannot” lacks detailed explanation beyond an assertion, thus collapsing any further potential discussion.